 Interregional Planning PJM participates in collaborative interregional planning activities with its neighbors: Northeast: New York Independent System Operator (NYISO) and ISO New England West: Midcontinent Independent System Operator (MISO) Southeast: Southeastern Regional Transmission Planning (SERTP) and North Carolina Transmission Planning Collaborative (NCTPC) These planning efforts have grown alongside the evolution of broader organized markets and interest at the state and federal level in favor of increased coordination, particularly along interregional seams.
 Studies examine the impacts of respective regional transmission plans, generation interconnection requests and opportunities for economic efficiency.
-Coordination with PJM RTEP Process Interregional planning is integrated with PJM’s own Regional Transmission Expansion Planning (RTEP) Process in accordance with the following: PJM’s Open Access Transmission Tariff, Schedule 12 PDF PJM Operating Agreement, Schedule 6 PDF PJM Manuals 14A through 14F PDF Stakeholder activities via the PJM Transmission Expansion Advisory Committee (TEAC) NYISO – ISO New England Coordinated Planning The Northeastern ISO/RTO Planning Coordination Protocol governs coordinated planning and stakeholder activities among PJM, the NYISO and ISO New England.
+Coordination with PJM RTEP Process Interregional planning is integrated with PJM’s own Regional Transmission Expansion Planning (RTEP) Process in accordance with the following: Open Access Transmission Tariff WEB | PDF - Schedule 12 Operating Agreement WEB | PDF - Schedule 6 PJM Manuals 14A through 14F PDF Stakeholder activities via the PJM Transmission Expansion Advisory Committee (TEAC) NYISO – ISO New England Coordinated Planning The Northeastern ISO/RTO Planning Coordination Protocol governs coordinated planning and stakeholder activities among PJM, the NYISO and ISO New England.
 The Northeast Protocol’s Interregional Planning Stakeholder Advisory Committee (IPSAC) provides the primary stakeholder forum for activities conducted under the protocol.
-IPSAC – New York ISO/ISO New England Northeastern ISO/RTO Planning Coordination Protocol Joint Operating Agreement Among and Between New York ISO and PJM (PDF) Operation Agreement, Schedule 6B (New York ISO and ISO New England Transmission Coordination provisions) PDF MISO Coordinated Planning The PJM Joint Operating Agreement with MISO (PJM-MISO JOA) governs coordinated planning and stakeholder activities with MISO.
+IPSAC – New York ISO/ISO New England Northeastern ISO/RTO Planning Coordination Protocol Joint Operating Agreement Among and Between New York ISO & PJM PDF Operating Agreement WEB | PDF - Schedule 6B (New York ISO and ISO New England Transmission Coordination provisions)) MISO Coordinated Planning The PJM Joint Operating Agreement with MISO (PJM-MISO JOA) governs coordinated planning and stakeholder activities with MISO.
 The PJM-MISO Interregional Planning Stakeholder Advisory Committee (IPSAC) provides the primary stakeholder forum for activities conducted under the JOA.
 IPSAC – MISO Joint Operating Agreement Between MISO and PJM PDF SERTP Coordinated Planning The SERTP is a collection of transmission planners in the SERC Reliability Corporation region of the National Electric Reliability Corporation under Federal Energy Regulatory Commission jurisdiction.
 Coordinated planning among PJM and the SERTP process is defined in Schedule 6-A of PJM’s Operating Agreement and Schedule 12-B of PJM’s Open Access Transmission Tariff.
 Related activities can be followed via the PJM Transmission Expansion Advisory Committee.
-PJM Operating Agreement, Schedule 6A PDF PJM Open Access Transmission Tariff, Schedule 12B Eastern Interconnection Planning Collaborative (EIPC) Coordinated Planning The EIPC represents a transmission planning coordination effort among planning bodies across the eastern interconnection.
+Operating Agreement WEB | PDF - Schedule 6A Open Access Transmission Tariff WEB | PDF - Schedule 12B Eastern Interconnection Planning Collaborative (EIPC) Coordinated Planning The EIPC represents a transmission planning coordination effort among planning bodies across the eastern interconnection.